 A typical LED cannot withstand more than about 3V under forward-bias and around 5V when reverse-biased.
-Usually, the Diode protects under reverse bias
+Usually, the Diode protects power supply voltage is greater than this.

 A series resistor is used to protect the LED when forward-biased.